schemahero/schemahero-docs/docs/source/managing-tables/creating-tables.md

 description: Creating Tables
 ---

 To create a new table, define the initial table schema in a YAML manifest with `kind: Table`, and deploy it to the cluster.
 SchemaHero will see this new table request, and connect to the database and run the appropriate `create table` commands to deploy the table schema.

-For example, to create a simple table that stores session information in a database, we might want a postgres table that looks like this:
+For example, to create a simple table that stores session information in a database, we might want a postgresql table that looks like this:

 ```
                          Table "public.session"